mrkct/experimental-os/README.md

 - Clock & PS2 Keyboard drivers with the PIC 8259
 - Paging, even though it's only a simple identity mapping
 - Dynamic memory allocator (kernel only)
+- FAT16 file system with a virtual file system layer
+    - Note that this works from a ramdisk for now

 ## Todo
-- A filesystem:
-    - At first a virtual one, in RAM
+- An IDE disk driver
 - Able to load & run programs